-- a.
-C had the greater margin of victory - b.
+- 4. Determine Point Differentials between A and C Using Set Scores - a.
+C had the greater point differentials - b.
 C is the higher seed - c.
 A is the next higher seed - d.
 As determined in Ex.
-3, B is the third higher seed - 5.
-If the tie is not broken by any of the above steps, the tied teams shall resolve the tie with a play -off match (3/5-high school, 2/3-junior high) between the tied teams. - 6.
+B-3, B is the third higher seed - 5.
+If the tie is not broken by any of the above steps, the tied teams shall resolve the tie with a play-off match (3/5-high school, 2/3-junior high) between the tied teams. - 6.
 If a three-way tie is not broken by the steps above, the teams shall draw for the number 1,2, and 3 that shall identify each team to begin the play-off, with 1 playing 2 and 3 playing the winner.
 The winner of the final match will be the highest conference seed with the opponent being the 2nd highest seeded team.
-The loser of the first play-off match shall be the 3rd highest seed for tournament position(s) available.

-7. If the tied teams mutually agree not to play a play-off match, the tie will be resolved by a coin toss administered by the Executive Director of the Arkansas Activities Association or his designee in the same manner as the play-off procedure.
+The loser of the first play-off match shall be the 3rd highest seed for tournament position(s) available. - 7.
+If the tied teams mutually agree not to play a play-off match, the tie will be resolved by a coin toss administered by the Executive Director of the Arkansas Activities Association or his designee in the same manner as the play-off procedure.